 Is kinesiology safe?

-Kinesiologists are not currently regulated by law.
-You will need to check your therapist is registered with a professional body and is insured.
+Kinesiologists aren’t currently regulated by law.
+Check that your therapist is registered with a professional body and is insured.

 People have used massage for thousands of years to heal injuries, promote relaxation and encourage better movement.
 There are many different types of massage from traditions around the world.